MikeBusuttil/kaggle/README.md

 #### attempt #6

+- test dropping different number of columns brute force overnight to see which combo gives the best error estimate

+#### attempt #7

+- think about pulling out specific data from MSSubClass & HouseStyle & dropping the columns:
+  - isPUD
+  - NumberStories
+  - UnfinishedSQFT
+  - isSplitFoyer
+  - isDuplex
 - don't get so cute with BsmtFinType1, BsmtFinType2 & just make them ordinal?
 - don't get so cute with Masonry? ... idk, see how that compares
   - ie. set Masonry = dict('None'=0, 'BrkCmn'=0, 'BrkFace'=1, 'Stone'=2)